 Again, you will have all the equipment you need as well as a guidebook and a supply of groceries waiting for you at your point of departure.
 You might pause for a night on Missjö, where there is a small but welcoming pub, or wander Harstena with its charming village that seems almost frozen in time.
 You can paddle out to the outer rim of the archipelago and the Häradsskär lighthouse where the water gets more tempestuous, and then reward yourself on Håskö, with a wood-fired sauna situated right on the sea and a platter of smoked fish to follow.

-Our paddling vacations are some of the most popular trips on Responsible Travel, and that is not just because they are very cool adventures but also because they tick so many boxes of responsible tourism.
+Sea kayaking vacations are some of the most popular trips on Responsible Travel, and it's not just because they make for great adventures.

-You really can kayak the Camino de Santiago, following a spectacular route along Galicia’s northern coast.
-Crowd free, and the prettiest of paddling.
-Read on for more details…
+Yes, you really can kayak the iconic Camino de Santiago, following a spectacular route along Galicia’s northern coast.

-Sea kayaking in Wales is as wild and wonderful as you can imagine with myriad marine animals and secret sandy spots to be found along the shores of the Pembrokeshire coastline, opening up a whole new world.
+Sea kayaking in Wales is wild and wonderful, with marine wildlife and sandy spots found along the Pembrokeshire coast.

-Sea kayaking in the Komodo Islands is a chance to be immersed in nature, paddling your way to remote corners of this beautiful national park, camping on beaches and sleeping under the stars.
+Sea kayaking in the Komodo Islands immerses you in nature, paddling to remote corners of a beautiful national park.

-A sea kayaking vacation in Devon is the ultimate way to discover the southern coast, from the reed ringed estuary of the River Dart to your own private coves, only accessible by the ocean.
+Kayaking is the best way to discover the Devon coast, from the reed ringed estuary of the River Dart to hidden coves.

-Other activities to expand a sea kayaking vacation include coasteering, fishing, nocturnal kayak sessions, and throwing hiking shoes in a dry bag so as to explore isolated islands after landing on them.
+Other activities to expand a sea kayaking vacation include coasteering, fishing, nocturnal paddling sessions, and hiking on isolated islands.

-There are so many reasons to love sea kayaking with kids, from watching them gain confidence on the water and see places from a different perspective to teaching them about marine conservation.
+There are many reasons to love sea kayaking with kids, from watching them gain confidence on the water to teaching them about marine conservation.

-Our sea kayaking tips from expert paddling guides to travelers who are keen kayakers, range from the gear you need to places to seek out, to safety advice.
+Our sea kayaking tips from expert paddling guides to travelers who are keen kayakers, range from the gear you need to places to seek out.

-The most important thing when it comes to responsible sea kayaking is ensuring that you paddle safely, with highly trained expert guides, and always respect marine wildlife.
-Read on for more of our tips.
+The most important element of responsible sea kayaking is paddling safely, with highly trained expert guides, and always respecting marine wildlife.